In particular, ACCC conductors have been used to increase the efficiency of the re-conductor portion of the transmission grid by 30% or more.

 While aluminum strands are fully annealed to provide the highest degree of electrical conductivity of any aluminum material available today, the composite core material has a coefficient of thermal expansion that is approximately ten times that of steel.

-Application of ACCC Conductors
+Application of ACCC Conductor

 ACCC conductors feature a hybrid carbon fiber and glass fiber core embedded in a high-performance epoxy matrix.
 The central carbon-fiber core consists of tens of thousands of high-strength, high-modulus unidirectional carbon fibers surrounded by a protective glass fiber layer.
-The outer layer of fiberglass increases toughness and flexibility while also providing a barrier to electrical current.
+The outer layer of fiberglass increases toughness and flexibility, while also providing a barrier to electrical current.

 ACCC conductor hybrid core is not only twice as strong as steel but 70% lighter.
 The lighter weight allows ACCC conductors to use approximately 28% more aluminum without adding weight or diameter.